dcodesdev/rustfinity.com/challenges/declaring-variables/description.md

 - Use the `let` keyword to declare variables.
 - Remember that variables declared with `let` are immutable by default.
+- You do not need to explicitly annotate the types (e.g., `let width: u32 = 10;`) for the variables.
 - Use multiplication `*` to calculate the area.